Create a task webhook Automation

 Screenshot of a webhook.

-Use your new webhook in an Automation
+Use an existing webhook in an Automation

 3. Select the Call webhook Action.